carbon-design-system/carbon-charts/CONTRIBUTING.md

 ## Run Charts in Local Environment
-We use Lerna to manage all packages in Charts.
+We use Lerna to manage all `@carbon/charts` related packages.

 **These are the Node & NPM versions we recommend:**
 - Node Version: `12.16.1`